cspogil/cspogil.org/docs/research/2021/yadav-2021-teamwork.md

 address | New York, NY, USA
 url | [https://doi.org/...](https://doi.org/10.1145/3408877.3432373)
 doi | 10.1145/3408877.3432373
-abstract | Collaborative learning actively engages students in the learning process while developing professional skills that employers seek.
-Approaches such as Pair Programming and Peer Instruction have been shown to improve student outcomes in computer science.
-Process Oriented Guided Inquiry Learning (POGIL) is another collaborative learning approach that aims to develop students' mastery of discipline-specific concepts as well as 'process skills' like communication, teamwork, and critical thinking.
-This paper examines students' perceptions of their content learning and process skills in courses that recently switched to POGIL.
-We explore the relationship between those perceptions, self-efficacy, and learning performance.
-Our results show that students have positive views about their teamwork, developing skills to work with others, and thinking through a problem.
-However, self-efficacy is the only significant predictor of their learning.
-We discuss the implications of these results for using POGIL and other collaborative learning in CS courses, and identify directions for future work. booktitle | Proceedings of the 52nd ACM Technical Symposium on Computer Science Education pages | 775–781 numpages | 7
+booktitle | Proceedings of the 52nd ACM Technical Symposium on Computer Science Education pages | 775–781 numpages | 7